-- Establish and maintain an ethos where children feel safe and secure, are encouraged to talk, and are always listened to - Include regular consultations with children e.g., through questionnaires, participation in anti-bullying activity, asking children to report whether they feel safe in the school. - Ensure children know that there are adults in the school who they can approach if they are worried or have concerns. - Include safeguarding across the curriculum, including PSHEE, opportunities which equip children with the skills they need to assess and manage risk appropriately, stay safe from harm and to know to whom they should turn for help.
-It is also recognised that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special education needs or disabilities. - Provide preventative education by creating a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobia and sexual violence and sexual harassment. - Ensure all staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks.
+- Establish and maintain an ethos where children feel safe and secure, are encouraged to talk, and are always listened to. - Include regular consultations with children e.g., through questionnaires, participation in anti-bullying activity, asking children to report whether they feel safe in the setting. - Ensure that all children know they can access a trained adult in the school whom they can approach if they are worried or in difficulty. - Include safeguarding across the curriculum, including PSHEE, opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help.
+In particular this will include anti-bullying work, online-safety, accessing emergency services, road safety, pedestrian, and cycle training. - Ensure all staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks.